Meithal/ccson/README.md

 trees in various ways.

 ## Features
-* Compiles in ANSI C mode, tested with GCC and MSVC.
+* Compiles in ANSI C, tested with GCC and MSVC.
 * Supports 100% of JSON, ~200 tests cover every branch.
   Sticks strictly to the standard, with no leniency.
 * Comes as a single-header file, or two separate files having each the header and the implementation.
-* Has no dependencies on libC, could be used in barebone environments.
+* Has no dependency on libC, could be used in bare-bones environments.
 * You must manage the memory yourself, the library doesn't allocate memory.
   It treats that memory as a stack, which means minimal fragmentation and no random accesses during the processing of trees and texts.
-* Stack overflow free as no recursion happens.
+* Stack overflow can't happen as no recursion happens.
 * Provides many convenience functions to modify abstract trees and to create json documents from scratch, or extract only targeted sections of JSON text.